spice-h2020/VISIR/README.md

 ## Complete user guide

+In this section all the app will be explained from a user point of view.

 ### Loading
 When the app starts, it will request files to the API.
 If the API is not well defined, unavailable or is not corectly configured, an error will pop explaining what was the problem.
 Accept the error to continue using the  app.
 It's not a critical problem if the api is not intended to be used.